DJSW04/vaults/CSA/Big Data Overview.md

 1. Raw data stored as atomic facts
 2. Facts capture one single piece of information
 3. Facts are immutable and eternally true (due to timestamp)
-4. Each is identifiable so quering can identify duplicates
+4. Each is identifiable so querying can identify duplicates

 **Advantages**
 - Simplicity (NO INDEXING NEEDED)